This quick and easy weeknight pasta uses a homemade parmesan sauce, chicken, and plenty of spinach!

 - Cook sauce, whisking occasionally, until thickened, about 6 minutes.

-- Add cream cheese and whisk until cheese has melted.
+- Add chicken, spinach, and cream cheese.
+Stir until cheese has melted.